Working closely with buyers, retail merchandisers predict up-and-coming sales trends to ensure maximum profitability

 There are relatively few graduate training schemes for merchandising, although some retail management training schemes include merchandising as one of the specialist areas.
 Most graduates will need to apply directly for junior or entry-level posts, usually as an allocator whose main responsibilities include data analysis, assisting the merchandiser to allocate stock to stores, and liaising with suppliers over stock delivery times.

-Other junior-level positions include distributor or merchandise administrative assistant (MAA).
+Other junior-level positions include the roles of distributor and merchandise administrative assistant (MAA).
 It may be useful to make speculative applications directly to the merchandising departments of major retailers.

-When you are looking for merchandising vacancies, it is important to fully understand that particular organisation's definition of the role, as the job description and work activities can vary greatly between companies.
+When you're looking for merchandising vacancies, it's important to fully understand that particular organisation's definition of the role, as the job description and work activities can vary greatly between companies.

 Many larger retailers have in-store merchandise teams whose job it is to carry out the instructions of the head office merchandiser by organising and placing stock on the shop floor.
 Experience on one of these teams may provide knowledge of how merchandise plans need to be interpreted.